briandweber/project-beta/README.md

 Team:

-- Person 1 - Which microservice?
+- Austin Hamilton - Services microservice
-- Person 2 - Which microservice?
+- Brian Weber - Sales microservice

 ## How to Run this App